jjvanzon/Circular-Language-Spec-Plans/future/content-changes/system-interfaces-content-changes.md

 #### 2020-07-01 Done Content Changes for System Objects Chapter

 - [x] The chapter starts as if it is a run-time.
-- [x] "if Encircle might function more like a stand-alone language, rather than mostly a diagram notation"
+- [x] "if Circular might function more like a stand-alone language, rather than mostly a diagram notation"
 - [x] The Related Items and Related Lists collections inside the System Interface might be handy for reflective/aspect oriented/relational model logic.
 But in essence you might only need one collection of 'sub-objects' (that term might questionable).
 Possibly, certain characteristics that a sub-object might have could turn it into a Related Item, Related List or perhaps even an Attribute.
 And commands, etc. There may be one 'bag' of sub-items, while you may query for ones with certain characteristics.
 A set of those queries could be: Commands, Items, Lists or Attributes.
 But at least 2 times now I guess I changed my mind about the subdivision of those 'queries'.
 It looks like the .NET Type type with its members like Properties, Methods, etc.?
 That parallel feels nice.
 These might even be framework extensions.
 I wonder how to present this.
 Presenting alternatives.
 Leaving in this design choice or changing it?
 It should maybe be one of the use cases of the system interfaces.
 I think those might deserve mentioning.
 That this reflective data might be used for software design based on a relational model if you just see it as Related Lists and Related Items, that might be nice.
 But due to the detailed construct subdivisions that commands might cause, the view on the relational design might be lost if you do not put some sort of filter over it, that excludes maybe anything going on inside a command.
 These are just options.
 I might like to explore them.
 I am not sure if this might make the text unnecessarily long.
 Let's just see.
 - [x] I think I like the way the specific approach might shed light on flexibilities, because it could mean openness to alternative ideas, at the same time expressing that other variations are also possible too.
 Even though things in System Objects might seem specific implementation issues, I tend to want to keep all of that in there, because it seems a nice demonstration of how things might be (on a deeper level?)
 - [x] In the System Object article, there seems prominence of the 1 and n multiplicity concepts, that might only be interesting once you start talking about relationships or reflection or aspect oriented programming.